 We don’t enjoy remaining silent long enough to hear the thoughts of another person.

 It is true that we may pretend to be polite by being quiet, but the reality is our mind is at work creating our next argument.
-Too often we do this based on an assumption of what is being said, rather than what is actually being said.
+Too often we do this based on an assumption of what is being said, rather than what the other person is actually saying.

 This type of behavior is toxic for a civil society.
 We are able to see the consequences of this behavior all around us.
 I believe it is one of the reasons why the United States feels deeply divided.
 We lack the humility to examine what other people have to offer.